A Guide to Earthquake Insurance in Canada

 Which Parts of Canada Face the Highest Earthquake Risk?

 Earthquakes are not equally distributed across Canada.
-While some areas are relatively stable, others face consistent and significant seismic activity.
+While some areas are relatively stable, others face consistent and major seismic activity.
 Based on data from Earthquakes Canada between 1986 and 2025, here’s what we know about which parts of Canada face high earthquake risk:

 Earthquake Hotspots in Canada